maemreyo/glean-vault/glean/10_Sources/Articles/Practice Cam 19 Listening Test 02.md

 **[[20_Vocabulary/cryptobiosis|Cryptobiosis]]**

-● In dry conditions, they roll into a ball called a ‘tun’.
+● In dry conditions, they roll into a ball called a 'tun'.

 ● They stay [[20_Vocabulary/existence|alive]] with a much lower [[20_Vocabulary/metabolism|metabolism]] than [[20_Vocabulary/average|usual]].